shon/Tuesday/README.md

 ## Features

 ### Headless
 Tuesday comments UI agnostic.
-It aims to provide all APIs needed for common comments implemntation.
+It aims to provide all APIs needed for common comments implemntations.

-## Scalability
+### Scalability
 Tuesday aims to scale well for medium sized web sites.

+### Easier moderation
+Tuesday has builtin capabilities to simplify moderator's job

 ## Tuesday?
 The project was born on Tuesday.
 I considered various names but couldn't freeze on one so chose the name of the day it was born.